migalabs/eth-coffee/README.md

 `docker-compose logs --tail 100 -f analyzer-rewards analyzer-blocks`<br>
 As soon as you see `epoch task received...` epoch metrics should start reaching the database and the website.

-3. After this, you may run the "triggers.sh" script, under the postgresql folder.
-This script will create the triggers so the website can serve real time data.<br>
-`./postgresql/triggers.sh`

-4. Run Ethseer client and server.
+3. Run Ethseer client and server.
 The image needs to rebuild to apply env variables, so this might take some minutes.<br>
 `docker-compose up -d ethseer-server ethseer-client`<br>
 You can also track the logs with <br>
 `docker-compose logs -f ethseer-client ethseer-server`<br>